Peterpiotr/siguren-documentation/docs/source/operation-modes/following.rst

 	Steps of Following operation mode

-:numref:`Symbols displayed on 7-segment display on MS controller` shows the symbols displayed on 7–segment display during following operation mode.
+:numref:`Symbols displayed on 7-segment display on MS controller` and :numref:`Symbols displayed on 7-segment display on MS controller during movement` show the symbols displayed on 7–segment display during following operation mode respectively when on rest and during movement.

 .. _Symbols displayed on 7-segment display on MS controller:
 .. csv-table:: Symbols displayed on 7-segment display on MS controller when on rest